 El Salvador is not a place you’d expect to find on a list for the best beach holidays.
 But tucked away on the west coast is El Tunco a hidden jewel in this often overlooked country.
-There are plenty of reasons to love this unique beach, from its excellent surfing and friendly locals, to the cool beach bars and stunning cliffs.
+There are plenty of reasons to love this unique beach, from its excellent surfing and friendly locals to the cool beach bars and stunning cliffs.
 Travelers come from all over the world to enjoy its glittering black sand and see the famous Tunco rock formation that sits proudly in the shore.
 But there’s more to El Tunco than rocks and sand and there’s plenty to keep you busy.
 There are shimmering waterfalls you can hike to before diving into the cool water below.
-At low tide you can scramble over the rocks along the beach and explore the caves along the steep cliffs.
+At low tide, you can scramble over the rocks along the beach and explore the caves along the steep cliffs.

 Playa El Tunco is popular for its surfing and for novices it’s a great place to have a lesson.
 Just about every waiter, barman or shop assistant offers lessons on the side.
 All you have to do is ask.
 The thing that sets Tunco apart from other beaches is its incredible sunsets.
-Every night the sky lights up in an explosion of colour that’s unlike anywhere else.
+Every night the sky lights up in an explosion of color that’s unlike anywhere else.
 We planned to stay for three nights in El Tunco and ended up staying for three weeks.
 Even then we had to drag ourselves away.

 By Maggie and Michael from The World Was Here First.